-Armillary sphere in aged brass.
+Armillary sphere in antique brass.

-An armillary sphere is an astronomical instrument.
-It is used to represent the movement of the heavenly bodies.
 An armillary sphere consists of several relatively rotatable metal rings together form the shape of a ball.
 This structure is usually mounted in a frame.
 The armillary sphere was used in Greece in the II centuries BC and in China in the I century BC.
 The name comes from the Latin armilla (ball), represents the instrument is mounted on a skeleton of graduated circles and shows us the equator, the ecliptic and the meridian and the astronomical parallel.